Civil Justice (11255.1)

 |2021||UC - Canberra, Bruce||Semester 2||02 August 2021||Flexible||Dr Geoff Nicoll|

 There are no prescribed texts.
-Some online readings will be provided via Canvas.
+Online readings will be provided via Canvas.

 Interested students may also wish to review a number of books in the ‘Nutshell' series from Thomson Reuters, including: